 - Melissa is well versed in planning enforcement matters.
 She has frequently appeared at public inquiries in relation to s.174 appeals, concerning a wide range of development, from Gypsy sites, to stables for polo ponies, to residential development in a national park.
 She has had considerable success in dealing with enforcement notice prosecutions.

-The majority of Melissa's public/administrative law practice is linked to her planning and compulsory purchase work.
+The majority of Melissa's public/administrative law practice is linked to her other specialist practice areas:

 See, for example:

 - R. (On the application of Hillingdon Council) v.
 SST, SSHCLG 12 WLUK 425.
 Due to be heard in CofA 2020.

 - City & Country (Bramshill) Limited v.
 SSHCGL and others inc National Trust 12 WLUK 237.
 Due to be heard in CofA 2020.

 - R. v.
 (1) Knightland Foundation (2) Friedman EWCA Crim 1860

 - Hargrave House Limited v.
 Highbury Corner Magistrates' Court EWHC 279 (Admin)